-17 IPBES, "Global assessment report on biodiversity and ecosystem services of the Intergovernmental Science- Policy Platform on Biodiversity and Ecosystem Services.
+Services.
 E. S. Brondizio, J. Settele, S. Díaz, and H. T. Ngo (editors)".

-18 Ludovic Suttor-Sorel, "Making Finance Serve Nature.
+&lt;sup>19 Ludovic Suttor-Sorel, "Making Finance Serve Nature.
 From the niche of Conservation finance to the mainstreaming of Natural Capital approaches in financial systems.", 2019; OECD, "Biodiversity: Finance and the Economic and Business Case for Action.
 A report prepared by the OECD for the French G7 Presidency and the G7 Environment Ministers' Meeting, 5-6 May 2019".

-19 IPBES, "Global assessment report on biodiversity and ecosystem services of the Intergovernmental Science- Policy Platform on Biodiversity and Ecosystem Services.
+&lt;sup>20 IPBES, "Global assessment report on biodiversity and ecosystem services of the Intergovernmental Science- Policy Platform on Biodiversity and Ecosystem Services.
 E. S. Brondizio, J. Settele, S. Díaz, and H. T. Ngo (editors)".